plutotcool/vue-freecaster/readme.md

 ### Player component

 The `FreecasterPlayer` component is a wrapper around the `usePlayer` composable.
-It also provides models and slot props for the player state.
+It also provides models for the player state.

 ```vue
 <script setup lang="ts">